December 11, 2020

 Datto RMM’s built-in patch management software increases MSP efficiency with automated patching.
 MSPs can develop custom policies to deploy patches for business applications on a scheduled basis.
 This reduces the need to manually update systems, and keeps them secure from the latest threats and zero-day vulnerabilities.

-Patch Management tools help MSPs deliver on the promise of providing a secure and reliable IT environment.
+Patching tools help MSPs deliver on the promise of providing a secure and reliable IT environment.
 Datto RMM can automate the delivery of updates for both operating systems and the most common software applications by:

 - Automated patching capabilities for Microsoft and third-party software